RodrigoQuiroz09/TC2004.1/README.md

 #### Redundancy
 Last but not least, this module in in charge of storing the data requiered for the entire system to work.
 Functionalities like registering, removing or updating a client, retrieving a client's image, loading all the registered clients to the memory of the computers in which the system is being executed and generating unique identifiers for each client are to be done by this last module.

+## TO COMPILE WITH PATH
+cmake -DOPEN:STRING=path/to/OpenCV > -DDL:STRING=path/to/Dlib ..